 Job interviews are a bit of a contradiction.
 On the one hand, interviewing for your dream marketing job is an incredibly nerve wracking thing - but on the other hand, if you want to really nail the interview and land your dream marketing job, you need to come across as confident, calm and collected.
 So how do you make sure your interview goes off without a hitch and you land the job?
 There's an awful lot to think about, but the secret to a successful interview is actually all in the preparation.
-Read on for our top interview tips and make that marketing job a reality…
+Read on for our top tips to help you smash your marketing interview...

 1. Do your research

 First up a really important one that many candidates often overlook: research.
 Research absolutely everything you can think of about the company you are interviewing with, from the company background to current client wins.
 Good places to start include looking at revenues, annual data, reports, competitors, new product releases and any recent news coverage so you can be prepared to answer questions on their recent activity and how to improve their existing strategy.
 It’s also worth checking out the company’s social media channels and website as well so you can have a peek at their blog, and have a look at the people interviewing you too.
 Check out their LinkedIn profiles to get a bit of background on their career history and previous posts - this will be really useful when asked if you have any questions as you can ask them about their own career experiences or successes and chat around recent industry events too.

 2. Show your creative side